-In this latest release, Nintendo mixes all the right ingredients die-hard fans and tentative new ones in search of some delish blend of action adventure and the freedom of open world exploring are dying for.
+In this latest release, Nintendo mixes all the right ingredients for die-hard fans and tentative new ones in search of some delish blend of action adventure and the freedom of open-world exploring are dying for.
 The result is impressive and could easily be the best Zelda ever.
-If not the best adventure game currently strutting it’s stuff on the planet.
+If not the best adventure game currently strutting its stuff on the planet.
 Pity only the Wii U and the new Nintendo Switch are deemed fit for it.
 Well, all the more reason to work harder and buy either.
 Or both.

 Massive Open World

-What’s a good old fashioned adventure game without some enthusiastic hacking and slashing?
-During your perambulations around Hyrule, you will pick up all manner of weaponry ranging from bows to swords, tree branches and the like.
+What’s a good old-fashioned adventure game without some enthusiastic hacking and slashing?
+During your perambulations around Hyrule, you will pick up all manner of weaponry ranging from bows to swords, tree branches, and the like.
 Each weaponry is also multi-functional and able to be put through a variety of uses.
-Example, if you get tired of hefting that heavy shield of yours, why you can turn it into an improvised snowboard and send some snow flying around.
-However, beware as every weapon you possess if used excessively will eventually wear out and shatter to pieces at the most inconvenient moment.
+For example, if you get tired of hefting that heavy shield of yours, why you can turn it into an improvised snowboard and send some snow flying around.
+However, beware of every weapon you possess if used excessively will eventually wear out and shatter to pieces at the most inconvenient moment.